MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 In Windows Server 2012, the Access Denied Assistance functionality adds the Authenticated Users group to the local WinRMRemoteWMIUsers\_\_ group.
 Therefore, when the Access Denied Assistance functionality is enabled, all authenticated users who have Read permissions to the file share can view the file share permissions.

 > [!NOTE]
-> The WinRMRemoteWMIUsers\_\_ group allows running Windows PowerShell commands remotely whereas the [Remote Management Users](#remote-management-users) group is generally used to allow users to manage servers by using the Server Manager console.
+> The WinRMRemoteWMIUsers\_\_ group allows running Windows PowerShell commands remotely.
+In contrast, you typically use the [Remote Management Users](#remote-management-users) group to allow users to manage servers by using the Server Manager console.

 |Attribute|Value|
 |--- |--- |